Stochastic partial differential equations associated with Feller processes: Skorohod solution

 \begin{theorem} Assume Assumption \ref{H} and the Dalang's condition \eqref{dalang-stra}.
 Then the unique Skorohod solution to \eqref{spde} can be represented by

-\end{theorem} In parallel with Proposition \ref{prop:pos}, we also have the strict positivity of the Skorohod solution as a direct consequence of the Feynman-Kac formula \eqref{e:FK-sko}. \begin{proposition} Assume the same conditions as in Proposition \ref{prop:pos}.
+\end{theorem} In parallel with Proposition \ref{prop:pos}, we also have the strict positivity of the Skorohod solution as a direct consequence of the Feynman--Kac formula \eqref{e:FK-sko}. \begin{proposition} Assume the same conditions as in Proposition \ref{prop:pos}.
 Then the Skorohod solution is strictly positive a.s. \end{proposition}

 Theorem \ref{Thm-solution} indicates that under the condition \eqref{dalang-SKo} (which is weaker than \eqref{dalang-stra}), there is a unique Skorohod solution.
-On the other hand, as shown in \cite[Proposition 3.2]{HNS11}, if the condition \eqref{dalang-stra} is violated, the sequence $V_{t,x}^{\eps, \delta}$ may diverge and hence the term $\int_0^t \int_{\R^d} \mathfrak{\delta}(X_{t-r}^x-y) W(dr,dy)$ given in \eqref{V_{t,x}} may not be well-defined.
-In this situation, Feynman-Kac representation of the form \eqref{e:FK2} for the Skorohod solution is not available.
-However, we do have Feynman-Kac representation for the moments of the Skorohod solution under \eqref{dalang-SKo}.
+On the other hand, as shown in \cite[Proposition 3.2]{HNS11}, if the condition \eqref{dalang-stra} is violated, the sequence $V_{t,x}^{\eps, \delta}$ may diverge and hence the term $\int_0^t \int_{\R^d} \boldsymbol{\delta}(X_{t-r}^x-y) W(dr,dy)$ given in \eqref{V_{t,x}} may not be well-defined.
+In this situation, Feynman--Kac representation of the form \eqref{e:FK2} for the Skorohod solution is not available.
+However, we do have Feynman--Kac representation for the moments of the Skorohod solution under \eqref{dalang-SKo}.

 \begin{theorem} Assume Assumption \ref{H} and the Dalang's condition \eqref{dalang-SKo}.
 Then for $p \in \bN_+$, we have the following representation for the moments of the Skorohod solution to \eqref{spde}: